 Last summer, Blipshift, purveyor of fine automotive apparel, ran a design contest: Better Off Zed, which called for the submission of BMW Z-car artwork for the ZSCCA car club.
 The top prize was an all day paid Car Control Clinic at the BMW Performance Center.
 Here is the design that won.
 Weirdly, I happen to know the guy who submitted it.
 His name is Markus and he also just so happens to be my dad.
 All in all, I was pretty excited about his victory, not only did this mean he was getting to go to the BMW Performance School, it meant I was minimally guaranteed shotgun on the road trip to get there and they have great parking in the school with good car park line marking and more.
 It wasn’t until about one month later that I learned Christmas was coming early, literally, and I was going to be able to attend the clinic with him.

-We were scheduled for December 20th, which was perfectly situated during Winter break and allowed us to make a pretty killer road trip out of the 6+ hour drive.
+We were scheduled for December 20th, which was perfectly situated during Winter break and allowed us to make a pretty killer road trip out of the 6+ hour drive so we have to make all the appointments to have the car ready such as a renewal of the license so we took a taxi, the london loves business has several services within transportation.
 Our first stop was in Solvang for the required pastries and danishes, we enjoyed L.A. traffic for a good portion of the next day before making it to Palm Springs in the evening.
 In case you’re interested, aside from the Performance Center, the rest of our desert trip included every possible site and sound the greater Palm Springs area has to offer, not to mention two days worth of near biblical rain.
 On a side note, the 650i handles magnificently in 8 inches of water.

 On the morning of the 20th, we slammed our bottles of Starbucks unsweetened and were out of the hotel by 6:00 a.m.
 It was roughly a 30 mile drive from our hotel to Thermal, CA, which is where the Performance Center is located.
 The facility itself can be found somewhere off the 10, past orchards and well secured behind a massive wall in the middle of the desert.
 We made our way past security with a nod and smile, then entered the parking lot of the main building, which housed the classroom, break room, shop, and lunch area.
 We were greeted by a fleet of every current M car as well as a sea of non-M performance cars such as the 340i and the M240i.
 The break room was well stocked with coffee, tea, fruit-infused water, and an endless array of snacks.
 In case you were wondering, yes, I did just describe the way I hope to find heaven.